0

 Business Event Logging

-Within your LogicNets business logic, you can create a custom logging event at any place in the process using the Add to Changelog process part.
-Using this part will add the key and value to the changelog every time the node is traversed.
-Examples of using this part include
+Within the business logic built in logicnets, you can create a custom logging event at any place in the process using the Add to Changelog process part.
+Using this part adds the key and value to the changelog every time the node is traversed.
+Examples of when you might want to use this part include the following:

-• a piece of meta data associated with the session but not directly input* by the user (day of week, department, user's cost center, etc.)
+• To store a piece of meta data associated with the session but not directly input* by the user (day of week, department, user's cost center, for example).

-• adding an "event" when a specific menu option is selected
+• To store an "event" when a user selects a specific menu option.

-* When Enable usage logging is selected for Assessment Framework applications, all user inputs (form parts) are automatically added to the changelog and no additional modelling is required for those variables to be included in the event log.
+* When you select Enable usage logging for Assessment Framework applications, the system automatically adds all user inputs (form parts) to the changelog, so you do not have to model additional logic to include those variables in an event log.

 Some other processing steps offer the opportunity to add their key/value (data object and stored result) to the event log as a part option.
-Set data object has this feature, and you can use this part as a second step to another other process part that does not offer logging directly as a part configuration option. (e.g. the result of date calculations does not get added to the log, but you can use set data object to store the result in the log).
+Set data object has this feature, and you can use this part as a second step to another other process part that does not offer logging directly as a part configuration option.
+As an example, the system does not automatically add the result of date calculations to the log, but you can use set data object for this purpose.

-The result of logging of this nature is to create a series of records that overall summarize the business selections made.
-These can be rolled up into reports and charts by modelling additional views using the LogicNets Reporting Framework (requires knowledge of LogicNets Designer and SQLite (views, select statement queries, etc.).
-These reports can be available under their own LogicNets application or incorporated into the Standard Reporting package.
+The result of logging of this nature is to create a series of records that summarize the business selections made, and you can use this data to create reports and charts by modeling additional views using the LogicNets Reporting Framework.
+You can make these reports available under their own LogicNets application or incorporate them into the Standard Reporting package.

 Application Logging

-In addition to any custom or user input logging from above, LogicNets will record a set of security-focused events in the following categories
+In addition to any custom or user input logging from above, LogicNets records a set of security-focused events in the following categories:

-• Client Requests and Server Responses, such as a webservice URL requested and their response
+• Client Requests and Server Responses, such as a webservice URL requested and the response

-• Account Information such as successful (and failed) authentication attempts
+• Account Information, such as successful or failed authentication attempts

-• System Usage Information such as number of transactions, sessions
+• System Usage Information, such as the number of transactions or sessions

 • Significant Operational Actions, such as application start up and shut down

-These events are also stored for backup and security purposes in a separate file in JSON format.
+LogicNets stores these events for backup and security purposes in a separate file in JSON format.

-During runtime, the LogicNets engine will create several files on the logicnets installation as follows:
+During runtime, the LogicNets engine creates several files in the logicnets installation:

-• session files are created in the .../[company]/dat/bnt/ses folder and are written in binary format for performance and security reasons by default (this can be changed in the config.sys file (see here).
+• session files.
+The system creates these in the .../[company]/dat/bnt/ses folder and writes them in binary format for performance and security reasons by default.
+You can change this in the config.sys file; see Binary Session Files for more information.
 This folder also contains any temporary session tables generated by the client application.

-Session files are read and written to on every click and contain the latest snapshot of the context (data model structure and values) and other settings used by the LogicNets engine.
+The system reads and writes to session files on every click.
+These files contain the latest snapshot of the context (data model structure and values) and other settings used by the LogicNets engine.

-• trace files are located in the .../[company]/dat/bnt/trace folder and consist of the sequence of steps taken by the LogicNets engine
+• trace files.
+These are located in the .../[company]/dat/bnt/trace folder and detail the sequence of steps taken by the LogicNets engine.

-• error log files are created in the .../[company]/dat/bnt/log folder and consist of entries when there has been an error during runtime (e.g. a database SELECT statement error)
+• error log.
+The system creates these files in the .../[company]/dat/bnt/log folder, and they consist of entries when there has been an error during runtime; for example, a database SELECT statement error.

-These files are removed from the logicnets installation folder on a daily basis after the retention period.
-The default retention period is 7 days but that can be configured differently (see here).
+The system removes these files from the logicnets installation folder on a daily basis after the identified retention period.
+The default retention period is 7 days but that can be configured differently; see Log, Session, and Trace File cleanup for details..

 Debug Logging

-For those more technically advanced on-premise installation users of LogicNets, it is possible to add debug log events that show in Debugger logs (such as those collected by dbgview.exe).
-These events are added using the Debug Logging part
+For those more technically advanced users of LogicNets' on-premise installations, it is possible to add debug log events that show in debugger logs, such as those collected by dbgview.exe.
+You add such events using the Debug Logging part.
+Note: This is for on-premise installations only.
+For more details about viewing debug logs on the server, see Debug Logging.

 IIS Server Logging

-IIS server logs can be configured in the IIS Manager, and they are available for viewing in the logs in ../windows/system/inetpub folder.
+You can configure IIS server logs in the IIS Manager view them in the logs in the ../windows/system/inetpub folder.
 These log events are useful to review when checking what LogicNets processes have been running.

 Windows Event Logging